eth-cscs/sarus/doc/config/gpu-hook.rst

 -----------------

 At the time of writing, the latest release of the NVIDIA Container Toolkit hook is version 3.1.4.
-NVIDIA does no longer provide pre-built binaries for this software, so it is necessary to build from source.
+NVIDIA no longer provides pre-built binaries for this software, so it is necessary to build from source.

 To do so, an installation of the `Go programming language